fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/8_more_stuff.md

 "powerball" =~ /z/
 => nil
 ```
 This means that the first match that took place was at the fifth index of the string.
 Remember indices start counting from zero.
-Since 5 is a `truthy` value (i.e., in Ruby, 5 evaluates to true), we can use it as a boolean to check for matches.
+Since 5 is a `truthy` value (i.e. in Ruby, 5 evaluates to true), we can use it as a boolean to check for matches.
 ```
 def has_a_b?(string)
   if string =~ /b/